The D. James Kennedy Institute

 The D. James Kennedy Institute is a ministry of Faith for Living, Inc., which espouses the Westminster Confession of Faith with its Larger and Shorter Catechisms as a system of doctrine taught in Holy Scripture, however the Institute welcomes ministers from all historical and evangelical denominations and churches to apply.
 Our concern for is for a “mere Christianity” (C.S.
 Lewis) affirmation that allows pastors across the denominational spectrum to work together on the sturdy, common ground of faithful, Biblical, confessional, catholic Christian presuppositions.
 We, therefore, ask that each applicant be willing to sign a theological affirmation of the Apostles Creed, the Nicene Creed, and the Chicago Statement on Inerrancy.
 Each applicant must also have written approval by the local church’s governing board (session, board of elders, deacons, vestry, council) and senior pastor.

-Graduates of the fellowship become Kennedy Fellows, not merely a distinguishing lifelong association, but much more practically, able to invest in the residency of another Kennedy Fellow-in-residence, and, of course, strengthened in spirit and in mind for the Fellow’s own pastoral ministry.
+Graduates of the fellowship become Kennedy Fellows, not merely a distinguishing lifelong association, but much more practically, a network of pastor-scholars to mentor future Kennedy Fellows.
+On a personal level, Kennedy Fellows are strengthened in spirit and in mind for the a lifetime of growth in pastoral ministry.
 The beneficiaries of such pastoral health may be not only the men, women, boys, and girls one will serve as an ambassador of Jesus Christ, but one’s very own family.